ThomasBucaioni/my-first-app/README.md

 Every day a propose one of [John Bercow](https://www.brainyquote.com/authors/john-bercow-quotes)'s most famous quotes:

-> I think the record shows that as Speaker, I have taken the lead in cleaning up politics.
+> The Conservatives must realise that being sceptical is different from being phobic in what is an interdependent world.